yutaasakura96/Guess-My-Nunber/README.md

 # <a href="https://guessmynumber-yasakura.netlify.app" target="_blank">Guess My Number</a>
 This repository contains a simple number guessing game built using HTML, CSS, and JavaScript.
-In this game, the player needs to guess a number between 1 and 20, and the game provides feedback on whether the guess is too high or too low until the correct number is guessed.

 ## How to Play